-The results for the year are shown in the Statement of Comprehensive Income on page 61 and related notes on pages 64 to 78.
-Four interim dividends of 1.3 pence per share were declared and paid on account during the year ended 31 December 2023.
-In early 2024, a dividend of 1.325 pence per share was paid on 31 January 2024.
+The results for the year are shown in the Statement of Comprehensive Income on page 61 and related notes on pages 64 to 80.
+Four interim dividends of 1.325 pence per share were declared and paid on account during the year ended 31 December 2024.
+In early 2025, a dividend of 1.375 pence per share was paid on 31 January 2025.

-The Board is aware of the current circumstances surrounding inflation, higher interest rates and the war in Ukraine and their significant impact on economies and financial markets.
+The Board is aware of the current circumstances surrounding inflation, higher interest rates and the evolving geopolitical landscape and their significant impact on economies and financial markets.
 As a result, we will be keeping the future level of dividends under close review.